 Mathias Poledna (1965, Austria) studied at the Universität für Angewandte Kunst and the Universität Wien, before moving to Los Angeles, where he now resides.
 Poledna’s recent solo exhibitions have been organized at Buchholz Gallery, New York; the Renaissance Society and Art Institute of Chicago (2014); Secession, Vienna (2013); and with Florian Pumhösl at Raven Row, London (2011).
 His work has been exhibited in group exhibitions at Whitney Museum (2016), Kunstverein Hamburg (2016), Mumok, Vienna (2015), Sydney Biennale (2014), Centro Andaluz de Arte Contemporáneo, Sevilla (2014), and City Gallery Prague (2013).
 In 2013, he represented Austria at the 55th Venice Biennale.

-This program was a part of Public Fiction’s The Conscientious Objector, a multifaceted endeavor that unfurls in parts from February to April 2018.
-The Conscientious Objector comprises a publication, a series of artist-made commercials for television (to which Rosalind and Mathias are contributors), an exhibition of artworks activated by a performance, and public programs.
+This program was a part of Public Fiction’s The Conscientious Objector, a multifaceted endeavor that unfurled in parts from February to April 2018.
+The Conscientious Objector comprised a publication, a series of artist-made commercials for television (to which Rosalind and Mathias were contributors), an exhibition of artworks activated by a performance, and public programs.

 Curated by Francesca Bertolotti-Bailey and Lauren Mackler